kunal14901/Statistical-Arbitrage-with-RL-Master-s-Thesis/README.md

 ## 🔍 Overview

 This project implements a robust version of Graphical Lasso (Glasso) for portfolio optimization in high-dimensional financial datasets.
-The method enhances classical Glasso with robust statistics, making it resistant to outliers and better suited for volatile market conditions.
+The model is designed to be resistant to outliers and better suited for volatile or anomalous market behavior.

 ---

 ## 🚀 Key Features

-- Robust covariance estimation using MCD and outlier-resistant techniques
+- Robust covariance estimation using MCD and outlier-resistant statistics
 - Sparse inverse covariance matrix using L1 regularization
 - Handles large-scale asset universes (100–1000+ assets)
-- GAN-enhanced alternative tested against Glasso variants
+- GAN-enhanced alternative tested against traditional Glasso models
-- Performance-tested under simulated crisis scenarios
+- Performance-tested under simulated market crisis scenarios
-- Visualization of asset networks and risk clustering
+- Visualization of asset networks and risk clusters

 ---